Zheren1999/optimization-the-cross-sectional-geometry-of-a-doubly-clamped-beam-/README.md

-# Optimization the cross-sectional geometry of a doubly clamped beam
+# Optimization the cross-sectional geometry of a double - clamped beam
 Consider the doubly clamped beam with distributed load.
 The cross section is constructed with two parabolic curves in the form b(y) that depend on b_t, b_w,h.
 Distributed load has a parabolic shape p(x) that depend on the p_max, p_min and L. The Young's modulus of the material is E, the yiels stress is sigma_y and the deflection is u(x).

 ![image](https://user-images.githubusercontent.com/89813720/194971716-1ac941a8-9e12-453e-9e7c-619f41197742.png)